aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 6. Execute: ```kubectl apply -n kubeflow -f pvc-kubeflow-fsx.yaml``` to create an EKS persistent-volume-claim

-7. Check to see the persistent-volume was successfully bound to peristent-volume-claim by executing: ```kubectl get pv -n kubeflow```
+7. Check to see the persistent-volume was successfully bound to persistent-volume-claim by executing: ```kubectl get pv -n kubeflow```

 ## Build and Upload Docker Image to Amazon EC2 Container Registry (ECR)